 Kimberly Faith: Oh, really?

-John McLarty: Trivia from the sixties.
-I’m
+John McLarty: If it’s trivia from the sixties.
+I’m your guy.

-John McLarty: class?
-Geography class.
+John McLarty: Ninth grade Geography class.

 Kimberly Faith: That’s another story.
-But, yeah, he couldn’t figure out how his grandpa could beat him in trivia crack, but you had the whole ninth grade class My secret thing.
-We digress.
-But but, you know, that actually is a kind of a good example.
-You had a whole team behind you.
+But, yeah, he couldn’t figure out how his grandpa could beat him in trivia crack, but you had the whole ninth grade class

 John McLarty: Right.